|

 computer have ?

-main desktop, not in any particular application, go under the
+menu, not in any particular application, go under the Apple to

-Apple to About this Computer.
-In the window that opens, it will
+About this Computer.
+In the window that opens, it will show the

 Lets's take a look at